Vinicius Junior is called "sportingly immature" in a program in Spain | spanish football

 Vinicius Junior’s staff follows the program’s stance and is surprised by the intense criticism in recent days.
 To gepeople linked to the player reiterated that the striker took a stand against a comment by a TV guest, not the show.

 “El Chiringuito” is the same program in which businessman Pedro Bravo said that Vini Jr. should “stop monkeying around”, about the dances at goal celebrations.
-The statement generated outrage due to racism, and fans and even players showed support for the Brazilian, who reacted with a video posted on social media in which he guarantees that “he will not stop dancing”.
+The statement generated revolt for racism, and fans and even players showed support for the Brazilian, who reacted with a video posted on social media in which he guarantees that “he will not stop dancing”.

 Hours after the Madrid derby, in which Vinicius Junior danced with Rodrygo after his compatriot’s goal, the program apologized, but said there was no racism.